softwaremill/odelay/README.md

 }
 ```

-Netty 4+ defines a new concurrency primotive called an `io.netty.util.concurrent.EventExecutorGroup`.
+Netty 4+ defines a new concurrency primitive called an `io.netty.util.concurrent.EventExecutorGroup`.
 Odelay's netty module defines a Timer interface for that as well.
 You will most likely have an EventExecutorGroup defines in your
 netty pipeline.
 To create a Timer from one of those, you can do the following

 ```scala